 Zettai Muteki Raijin-Oh, the first series of the Eldoran franchise trilogy, is a genuinely heartwarming series that has a surprising amount of character development; much more than you would expect from a giant robot show aimed at younger children.
 The main cast is made up of the eighteen students, each with their own distinct look, personality, and duty.
 The three stars of the series are Jin, Asuka and Kouji, who are charged with piloting the three robots that combine to form Raijin-Oh.
-While they're out fighting, their classmate Maria takes control of the command center and guides the other 14 children as they monitor and contol Raijin-Oh.
+While they're out fighting, their Class President, Maria takes control of the command center and guides the entire class body to monitor Raijin-Oh.

 The show is based on a very simple concept, but it's executed very beautifully.
 The writers aren't afraid to lampshade classic tropes of the Giant Robot genre on a regular basis.

 Almost 20 years after first airing in Japan, it was licensed by a brand-new anime distribution company called Anime Midstream.
 Despite many doubts, Midstream successfully released the first volume of Raijin-Oh at the end of December 2009, with more releases coming over the next several years, before finally reaching the end of the series in 2014.

 This show contains examples of: